Dual Diagnosis Treatment Goldsboro, NC

 Services included:

-• Mentoring and mental health services
+• Peer support and mental health services

-• Outpatient services, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment
+• Regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient rehab

 Family First Support Center Inc - 12.0 miles from Goldsboro, NC